 What is a pharmacy benefit manager (PBM)?

-A pharmacy benefit manager (PBM) is a company that negotiates drug prices, determines coverage, and processes prescription claims on behalf of employers.
-Their role is to manage prescription drug benefits to lower costs and improve drug access.
-By negotiating pricing and determining which drugs are covered, PBMs are deeply embedded in the healthcare system.
+A pharmacy benefit manager (PBM) is a company that negotiates drug prices, determines coverage and processes prescription claims on behalf of employers.
+Their role is to manage prescription drug benefits to lower costs and improve access.
+By negotiating pricing and determining which options are covered, PBMs are deeply embedded in the healthcare system.

 Since emerging in the 1960s as claims processors, PBMs have evolved into powerful middlemen controlling nearly every aspect of prescription drug pricing and access.
-Today, the largest 3 PBMs manage pharmacy benefits for over 270 million Americans, wielding enormous influence over the $4.5 billion United States prescription drug market.
+Today, the largest 3 PBMs manage pharmacy benefits for over 270 million Americans, wielding enormous influence over the United States prescription drug market, according to the Federal Trade Commission.

 Formulary management.